Basketful of Heads: Plot

 While speaking with Liam, Wade finally realizes that Liam has been loyal to him throughout and that he is not the informant.
 Wade reveals that the axe that June has been using is said to have been used to cut Odin down from Yggdrasil, the world tree.
 The axe is said to bring life not death.
 Wade expresses regret about the situation but still intends to kill Liam.
 June attacks Wade and bisects his body leaving one arm attached to his head and torso.

 Liam reveals that Wade has an engagement ring intended for her.
 Wade reveals that Liam had indeed stolen the money from Emily Dunn.
 He also reveals that Emily was still alive after her suicide attempt, but that Liam had left Emily to die in order to retrieve the money.
 Liam admits this and begins to justify that it was better that Emily was dead.
-June tearfully decapitates Liam in retaliation for his lies.
+June tearfully kills Liam in retaliation for his lies.

 June burns the boat with the still living remains of Wade and Liam on board.
 She leaves using Liam's car.
 She laughs in disbelief when she finds the tape and reads the label, Vital Evidence by the Police.

 She returns to the bridge carrying the basket containing the heads of Hank, Ned and Sal.
 She is met on the bridge by Gabby who is leaving town and her job with the Clausens behind.
 She offers June a lift out of town.
 June pushes the basket and axe off the bridge, leaving the still-living heads to their fate.
 Gabby realizes that June has been assaulted and reveals that she is the federal informant.
 Her full name is Gabriella and that she was normally called Ellie (L.E.).
 She made the decision to report Bobby Clausen for dealing in stolen historical artifacts due to the family's treatment of Emily leading to her suicide.
 June leaves the island behind with Ellie and the story concludes showing the axe laying on the ocean floor.

 Publication history

-Hill and Mark Doyle, the final editor at Vertigo were talking about horror comics in general.
+Joe Hill and Mark Doyle, the final editor at Vertigo, were talking about horror comics in general: